Who will suffer Scottish Premiership relegation?

 If we are classing Livingston as home and hosed on 42 points, Motherwell are not far off on 37.

 In mid-February, the Fir Park club looked doomed.
-Only goal difference was keeping them off bottom after an 11-game winless league run, but the departure of Steven Hammell and appointment of Stuart Kettlewell has turned their fortunes.
+Only goal difference was keeping them off bottom after an 11-game winless league run, but the departure of Steven Hammell and appointment of Stuart Kettlewell has reversed their fortunes.

 The Lanarkshire side have lost just twice in nine games under Kettlewell, picking up 16 points on the way, with top scorer Kevin van Veen spearheading the attack with 24 goals to his name.